 Does PURE provide a stipend during the summer and/or academic year?

 No. PURE does not have a source of money to support participating students.
 However, PURE students are regularly alerted to external funding opportunities.
 They have been very successful in obtaining independent funding in the form of scholarships, fellowships, grants, and awards.

 Why do participating students need to complete a registration form for each semester of PURE?

 To ensure full participation in both research and the PURE seminar, the faculty mentor and PURE coordinator co-sign a registration form before each semester.

 How is PURE graded?

-PURE is graded on an S/U basis.
-A satisfactory grade requires ongoing, active participation in both the lab and the PURE seminar.
-The faculty mentor and PURE coordinator jointly agree to the S/U grade.
+Students can receive a letter grade or a S/U, depending on the input of each PURE student and faculty mentor.
+The grade requires ongoing, active participation in both the lab and the PURE seminar.
+The faculty mentor and PURE coordinator jointly agree on the final grade.
 Completion of the PURE program counts as a restricted elective for Burnett School majors.
-However, note that only one “Research-related restricted elective” (i.e., PURE, PILOT, or Honors-in-the Major) will be allowed to substitute for a regular restricted elective credit.
+However, note that only one “Research-related restricted elective” will be allowed to substitute for a regular restricted elective credit.
 Students can enroll in as many of these programs/courses as they wish, but only one will be allowed to substitute for a regular restricted elective credit.
 The additional research-related credits may count as part of the 120 required for graduation or as upper division 48 hour requirement.
-MCB 4920C Group-Effort Applied Research (GEAR) is a regular elective and does not count as a “Research-related restricted elective credit” for course substitution.

 What happens if I drop out of PURE?

-You will receive credit for the semester(s) you completed in the form of 1 S/U credit per semester for MCB 4912.
-You will not receive a restricted elective credit unless you complete the three semester program.
-If you drop out in the middle of the semester, you will receive either a W or U for that semester’s grade.
+You will receive credit for the semester(s) you completed, but you will not receive a restricted elective credit unless you complete the three semester program.